Plain English Breakdown

 Who It Names or Affects

-- People convicted of serious or violent felonies and certain sex offenses
+- People who have committed serious or violent felonies and certain sex offenses.

 Terms To Know